The Laramee Filter: pseudorandom thoughts, subsequently put on the Internet.

 (And I'm Beginning With a Commitment to Memorize 512 Characters)

-I've always been very intimidated by kanji[1], as I learned early on that that average Japanese native knows approx 5,000 characters, and this always seemed like a hopelessly unreachable goal to me.
+I've always been very intimidated by kanji[1], as I learned early on that the average Japanese native knows approx 5,000 characters, and this always seemed like a hopelessly unreachable goal to me.

 Despite that fear, I recently bought a book called Kanji Look and Learn and began to study it.
 As I began to study, a few things immediately became apparent:

-The book isn't enough, nor is an empty worksheet, which was specifically designed for writing kanji.
+The book isn't enough, nor is an empty worksheet, which was specifically designed for practicing Japanese writing.

 Enter 漢字 Worksheets